Flushing Meadows–Corona Park: Early 21st century

-By the early 2000s, the park had become the residence of a number of homeless people.
+By the early 2000s, NYC Parks had spent $61 million to renovate the park, including $11 million on a promenade along Flushing Bay, $7 million for turf fields, and six new playgrounds.
+The park had also become the residence of a number of homeless people.
 This fact received attention after five possibly homeless individuals abducted, raped, and threatened to kill a woman who had been sitting with her partner at the nearby Mets–Willets Point subway station.

 Several improvements were made to Flushing Meadows–Corona Park in the 2000s and 2010s.
 The Flushing Meadows–Corona Park Conservancy was formed in 2002 to advocate for parkland in the area.
-The $66.3 million Flushing Meadows Natatorium, encompassing an Olympic-sized public indoor pool and an NHL regulation-sized skating rink, opened in 2008.
+The $66.3 million Flushing Meadows Corona Park Aquatics Center, encompassing an Olympic-sized public indoor pool and an NHL regulation-sized skating rink, opened in 2008.
 The facility is the largest recreation complex in any New York City park, at 110000 sqft.
 This was followed by the opening of Citi Field, a new baseball field to replace Shea Stadium, in 2009.

 Another public-private partnership, the Alliance for Flushing Meadows–Corona Park, was created in 2015.
 It commenced construction on, or announced plans for, several improvement projects at Flushing Meadows–Corona Park.
 These included a plan to restore the New York State Pavilion, as well as the construction of a "mist garden" in the park's Fountains of the Fairs.
 Other projects included the construction of a promenade around Meadow Lake and the rehabilitation of the World's Fair Playground and the marina.
 In 2015, Flushing Meadows–Corona Park also started hosting the Queens Night Market, a summertime food market that features cuisine from dozens of countries.
 The market became popular due to its affordability, since all food cost a maximum of $5–6.
 Another food festival, the World's Fare, started in 2017 and is hosted in Citi Field's parking lot on about the third weekend of May.
 Restoration of the New York State Pavilion began in 2019, as did work on the Fountains of the Fairs.
 The Fountains of the Fairs were dedicated in October 2020.